Almost reducibility and oscillatory growth of Sobolev norms: Introduction and main results

 Similar fibered Anosov-Katok construction has also been applied to quasi-periodic $\SL-$cocycles \cite{KXZ2021}.
 One can consult a nice survey of Fayad-Katok \cite{FK2005} on results and references of classical Anosov-Katok construction.
 In principle, Anosov-Katok construction has been useful in producing examples of dynamics incompatible with quasi-periodicity, in the vicinity of quasi-periodic dynamics.
 It is in some sense the counterpart of the KAM method.
 In our case, we develop almost reducibility (KAM method) to show the quantum Hamiltonian \eqref{eq_original} has $o(t^s)-$upper bound, while we develop Anosov-Katok construction method to prove this kind of growth is optimal.

 To carry out the above strategies on Sobolev norms of solutions with almost reducibility via the classical and quantum Hamiltonians, more quantitative computations are required.
-Noting the homogeneity of Eq. (\ref{eq_original}), we make use of the Metaplectic representation \cite{Fol1989} instead of Weyl quantization (\ref{WeylQuantization}) which works in more general settings, this is the second novelty of our proof.
+Noting the homogeneity of Eq. (\ref{eq_original}), we make use of the Metaplectic representation \cite{Fol1989} instead of Weyl quantization (\ref{WeylQuantization}) which works in more general settings.
+This is another novelty of this paper.
 The Metaplectic representation is a ``fascinating double-valued unitary representation of the symplectic group", and in particular, it is explicitly defined by two integral operators for $\SL$ group (corresponding to 1D quadratic quantum Hamiltonian).
 Moreover, the conclusions in \cite{LZZ2021} can also be shown through the Metaplectic representation, which simplifies the proof.